Security-Onion-Solutions/securityonion-docs/architecture.rst

 When using a ``forward node``, Elastic Stack components are not installed.
 Syslog-ng forwards all logs to Logstash on the manager node via an autossh tunnel, where they are stored in Elasticsearch on the manager node, or forwarded to search node's Elasticsearch instance (if the manager node has been configured to use a search node).
 From there, the data can be queried through the use of cross-cluster search.

-Forward Nodes run the following components (Production Mode w/ Best Practices):
+Forward Nodes run the following components:

 -  Zeek (formerly Bro)
 -  Suricata